 The final score is subtracted from the initial 40.
 This can be a confusing game mode for those who aren’t familiar with the game of Cricket.

-In another game mode, Killer, the numbers on the dartboard are primarily used to help establish an order of who throws first, second, and etc. This game mode is more reliant on your ability for precision and accuracy than actually adding or subtracting points across the board.
+In another game mode, Killer, the numbers on the dartboard are primarily used to help establish an order of who throws first, second, etc. This game mode is more reliant on your ability for precision and accuracy than actually adding or subtracting points across the board.

 Essentially, understanding the areas of the board and which numbers you can double or triple are essential to winning most games.
 It’s important to remember that you subtract more than add.